larmbox/elements/docs/docs/components/input.md

 ## Feedback

-Use the `feedback` slot to add validation or other form errors to your input field.
-Elements provides variants for error and success feedback types.
+Use the `feedback` prop to add validation or other form errors to your input field.
+The `feedback` prop controls the `invalid` attribute on the input element.

 <Snippet :code="feedback" />